Jurickson Profar Player Props: Rockies vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 19th in MLB with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Diamondbacks has a collective 8.5 K/9, which ranks 18th in MLB.

-- The Diamondbacks have the 20th-ranked team ERA across all league pitching staffs (4.48).
+- The Diamondbacks' 4.49 team ERA ranks 22nd among all MLB pitching staffs.

-- Diamondbacks pitchers combine to surrender 61 total home runs at a clip of 1.2 per game (to rank 15th in baseball).
+- Diamondbacks pitchers combine to give up 62 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- Nelson gets the start for the Diamondbacks, his 11th of the season.
-He is 1-2 with a 5.02 ERA and 36 strikeouts in 52 2/3 innings pitched.
+- Gallen (6-2) gets the starting nod for the Diamondbacks in his 12th start of the season.
+He's put together a 2.97 ERA in 66 2/3 innings pitched, with 75 strikeouts.

-- In his last outing on Tuesday against the Philadelphia Phillies, the righty tossed six innings, giving up one earned run while surrendering three hits.
+- The right-hander last pitched on Wednesday against the Philadelphia Phillies, when he threw 5 2/3 innings, allowing two earned runs while giving up five hits.

-- The 25-year-old has put up an ERA of 5.02, with 6.2 strikeouts per nine innings, in 10 games this season.
-Opponents have a .281 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.